Beedi: History

-Manufacture
+Manufacturing

 Over 3 million Indians are employed in the manufacture of beedies, a cottage industry that is typically done by women in their homes.
 Analysis of bidi industry in India found that in spite of increase in profits worker wages declined and female workers were paid substantially less than male workers.

-Workers roll an average of 500–1000 beedies per day, handling 225–450 g of tobacco flake.
-Handling tobacco and inhaling its dust is an occupational hazard for beedi workers as an increased level of chromosome aberrations was found in a scientific study.
+Workers roll an average of 500–1000 beedies daily, handling 225–450 g of tobacco flake.
+Handling tobacco and inhaling its dust is an occupational hazard for beedi workers, as an increased level of chromosome aberrations was found in a scientific study.

 The production of beedies is also popular in Bangladesh.
 According to the 2014 List of Goods Produced by Child Labor or Forced Labor published by the Bureau of International Labor Affairs, the informal sector in these countries employs underage children in the production of beedies "in response to consumer preferences".

 Tendu leaf

 Tendu (Diospyros melanoxylon) leaves make excellent wrappers, and the success of the beedi is due, in part, to this leaf.
-The leaves are in abundance shortly after the tobacco crop is cured and so are ready to be used in beedi manufacture.
+The leaves are in abundance shortly after the tobacco crop is cured, and so are ready to be used in beedi manufacture.
 Collected in the summer and made into bundles, the leaves are dried in the sun for three to six days before being used as wrappers.